madezmedia/cosmic-threads-tees/memory-bank/activeContext.md

    - Implement lazy loading for heavy components
    - Optimize image loading and processing
    - Add proper loading states throughout the workflow
+   - Resolve any remaining duplicate code or components

 ## Active Decisions and Considerations